Stephanie Villegas Systems engineering - structured test lead Waymo LLC USA

 Alex Bevan Chief engineer Oxbotica UK

-Moderators: David Hamson, deputy head, Centre for Connected and Autonomous Vehicles (CCAV)
+Moderator: David Hamson, deputy head, Centre for Connected and Autonomous Vehicles (CCAV)

 Please Note: This conference programme may be subject to change